<!-- Google Tag Manager (noscript) -->

 • (given lower average returns in private credit than PE) greater sensitivity of secondary buyers to the initial and ongoing costs and expenses charged to the continuation fund – requiring those costs and expenses to be clearly justified by the risk and return profile of the portfolio (admittedly, this is also a feature of primary private credit fundraising and not confined to secondary transactions);

-• the dynamics and conflicts attending to valuations depending significantly on the nature and performance of the assets in the portfolio: –valuing performing loans should be less contentious, with there perhaps also being less focus on ensuring that LPs are given the opportunity to “roll” into the continuation fund (which may be underwritten by one or a club of secondary buyers as long as the GP can demonstrate that existing loans are fairly valued and priced, having taken account of refinancing risk – a key matter for all credits in the current interest rate and wider economic climate); whereas we would expect there to be much more difficulty in valuing and pricing individual, and portfolios of, stressed and (certainly) distressed loans (and associated instruments), and for these to attract more specialist secondary buyers with the strategy and capability to work-out complicated portfolios alongside the GP; and
+• valuing performing loans should be less contentious, with there perhaps also being less focus on ensuring that LPs are given the opportunity to ‘roll’ into the continuation fund (which may be underwritten by one or a club of secondary buyers as long as the GP can demonstrate that existing loans are fairly valued and priced, having taken account of refinancing risk – a key matter for all credits in the current interest rate and wider economic climate);

 • greater complexity in deal execution which, from a structural perspective, is driven by private credit investments typically being held across a number of funds and associated separately managed account (SMA) vehicles managed by the same GP (or connected GPs) – increasing the scope for conflicts.

 That structural perspective should carefully consider the tax implications of credit continuation fund transactions.
 Private credit funds (and associated SMAs) typically use one or more asset holding companies (AHC) to hold loans (with equity positions held at either AHC or fund level).
+Secondary transactions may be structured as the sale of: (1) LP interests in the ‘selling’ fund(s); (2) the AHC(s); and/or (3) underlying loan and associated assets – with options (2) and (3) potentially involving the establishment of a continuation fund vehicle.

-An appropriate framework agreement for the sale and purchase of assets will be somewhat dependent on the homogeneity (or not) of the “portfolio” being sold.
-Transfer documentation will likely be granular and voluminous: depending on asset type, security and other credit support, jurisdiction and how assets are held by the “selling” fund(s).
+An appropriate framework agreement for the sale and purchase of assets will be somewhat dependent on the homogeneity (or not) of the ‘portfolio’ being sold.
+Transfer documentation will likely be granular and voluminous: depending on asset type, security and other credit support, jurisdiction and how assets are held by the ‘selling’ fund(s).
 The mechanics and funds flow at closing should take account of any commitments to fund as well as outstanding loans and other investments (which raises the prospect of leveraging of the continuation fund – another interesting and developing area).

 Success breeds success

 Private credit continuation funds may come to add materially to the expanding line-up of fund secondary transactions, as GPs and LPs seek to adapt to changing market conditions and unlock value and liquidity from their investments.
-However, these transactions are not without their challenges, and will need to compare favourably to alternative approaches to realising (at least interim) liquidity if they are to gain traction.
-Potential (financing) alternatives include asset-backed leverage facilities made available to existing funds, collateralised fund obligations (CFOs) and a nascent secondary market in private credit loans.
-Taken together, the raft of new liquidity solutions for private credit should be considered a broadly positive development that may catalyse even more primary investment in the asset class to fuel its further success.
+However, these transactions are not without their challenges, and will need to compare favourably to alternative approaches to realising (at least interim) liquidity if they are to gain further traction.
+Potential (financing) alternatives include asset-backed leverage facilities made available to existing funds, collateralised fund obligations (CFOs) and nascent secondary markets and collateralised loan obligations (CLOs) for private credit loans.

 expand_more